ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/configuration.md

 In the Serverless Framework, a service is the fundamental unit of organization.
 It represents a single project or application and encapsulates all the functions, resources, and configurations necessary to deploy and manage that project in a serverless environment.
 A service can consist of multiple functions, each with its own triggers and configuration, and can define the necessary cloud resources such as databases, storage, and other infrastructure components.

-After the service definition we have the provider section, which specifies the cloud provider (e.g., AWS) and general settings such as runtime, region, and environment variables.
+After the service definition you have the provider section, which specifies the cloud provider (e.g., AWS) and general settings such as runtime, region, and environment variables.
 Here, the provider section contains the following:
 * name: aws - this specifies that the provider is AWS,
 * runtime: nodejs20.x - sets the runtime environment for the Lambda functions to Node.js 20.x,
 * region: us-east-1 - defines the AWS region where the service will be deployed,
 * stage: dev - sets the deployment stage to dev.

-Then, we have the environment, section, which includes one item:
+Next, you have the environment, section, which includes one item:
 * DYNAMODB_TABLE: SensorReadings.
 This defines an environment variable DYNAMODB_TABLE with the value SensorReadings, which will be used to name the DynamoDB table.

-Afterward, in the iam section we define one role.
+In the iam section you define one role.
 This role specifies a list of actions that are allowed (dynamodb:BatchWriteItem, dynamodb:PutItem, dynamodb:UpdateItem, dynamodb:GetItem, dynamodb:Scan, dynamodb:Query) on a given resource.
 The resource is specified using Amazon Resource Name (ARN).

 ARN is a unique identifier used to identify resources in AWS (Amazon Web Services).
 ARNs are used throughout AWS to uniquely identify resources such as EC2 instances, S3 buckets, DynamoDB tables, Lambda functions, IAM roles, and more.

-Here, we use ARN to identify the DynamoDB table that role actions are allowed on, using the ${self:provider.region} and ${self:provider.environment.DYNAMODB_TABLE} variables to dynamically insert the region and table name.
+Here, you use ARN to identify the DynamoDB table that role actions are allowed on, using the ${self:provider.region} and ${self:provider.environment.DYNAMODB_TABLE} variables to dynamically insert the region and table name.

-Then, the serverless.yml defines two AWS Lambda functions:
+The `serverless.yml` defines two AWS Lambda functions:
 1. writeTemperatures.
 Its handler is set to handler.writeTemperatures.
 This function will be triggered through the HTTP POST event.
 2. getAverageTemperature with handler.getAverageTemperature handler.
 This function will be triggered through the GET POST event.

-In the resources section we define a DynamoDB table resource with the following attributes id as a string and timestamp as a number.
-Additionally, we set the read and write capacity units to 1 each (provisioned throughput).
+In the resources section you define a DynamoDB table resource with the following attributes id as a string and timestamp as a number.
+Additionally, set the read and write capacity units to 1 each (provisioned throughput).

-Finally, we have an outputs section, which is used to display the endpoints of both Lambda functions.
-We will use those endpoints to trigger AWS Lambda functions.
+Finally, the outputs section is used to display the endpoints of both Lambda functions.
+You will use those endpoints to trigger AWS Lambda functions.

 ## handler.js
 You will now implement two AWS Lambda functions.
-Open the handler.js, and replace its contents with the following code:
+Open the `handler.js`, and replace its contents with the following code:

 ```JavaScript
 import { DynamoDBClient } from '@aws-sdk/client-dynamodb';